Winter Olympics 2026 curling on TV: Channel, schedule, live stream

 Curling at the Winter Olympics runs across every day of the Games, the only sport to do so.

-The men's tournament starts on Wednesday 11th February and finishes on Saturday 21st February.
+The men's tournament started on Wednesday 11th February and finishes on Saturday 21st February.

-The women's tournament gets going on Thursday 12th February and runs until Sunday 22nd February.
+The women's tournament began on Thursday 12th February and runs until Sunday 22nd February.

 Team GB curling at the Winter Olympics 2026

-Team GB will mount a challenge for medals in all three curling events at Milano Cortina 2026 – the mixed doubles, men's, and women's tournaments.
+Team GB arrived in Italy ready to mount a challenge for medals in all three curling events at Milano Cortina 2026 – the mixed doubles, men's, and women's tournaments.

 Mouat will skipper in the men's tournament, with Team GB looking to go one better from the silver they won at Beijing 2022.